Bioconductor/bioconductor.org/content/developers/package-guidelines.md

       pre-release.
     * z is incremented whenever committing changes to a package.

-4. "Description:" field: The description should be a relatively short but detailed overview of what the package functionality entails.
-It should be one or more complete sentences.
+2.4 "Description:" field: The description should be a relatively short but detailed overview of what the package functionality entails.
+It should be at least three complete sentences.

-5. "Authors@R:" field: The `Authors@R` field should be used.
+2.5 "Authors@R:" field: The `Authors@R` field should be used.
 A maintainer designation (`cre` for Authors@R ) is required with an actively maintained email.
 This email will be used for contact regarding any issues that arise with your package in the future.
 For persons with an ORCID identifier (See